 In addition to the

-master branch, every planned release that is actively being worked has a corresponding branch in Git.
+main branch, every planned release that is actively being worked has a corresponding branch in Git.
 Any code that has been peer reviewed and approved, but not yet released to production, lives on a release branch.
 Based on the example Jira project from above, our repository will look like this:

 In this case, nothing from